The big secret to sleeping on a busy, noisy street is getting used to it.

 Consider how much noise comes in from hallways or inside the building.
 That will help you find the best spot.
 It combines increasing distance (which reduces noise) and blocking the noise.

 If you’re going to try earplugs to help you sleep, you might be best off with trying a soft, universal-fit earplug.
 Custom-fit earplugs will cancel out more noise than the universal-fit ones, but try the universal-fit ones first.
-However, keep in mind that when you cancel out all noise, your inner ear will sometimes go to work producing its own ringing.
+However, keep in mind when you cancel out all noise, your inner ear will sometimes go to work producing its own ringing.

 You’ll probably want to try two or three of these solutions.
 Their effect can be cumulative and help you get the full night’s sleep you crave.